leandroberetta/right-lyrics/documentation/minikube/pipelines.md

-# Deploy in Minikube with Tekton Pipelines
+# Deploy in a development environment on Minikube with Tekton Pipelines

 Right Lyrics can be developed locally on Minikube deploying the services (and its related dependencies) using: